 The Traveling Naturalist

-My name is Scott Gregory Stewart.
-I am 41 years old and I am originally from the state of Michigan.
+My name is Scott Gregory Stewart and I am originally from the state of Michigan.
 My wife's name is Neyda Moulier and she's from the Caribbean island of Puerto Rico.
 For over a decade she has been helping me perfect my Spanish and encouraging me to follow my dreams.
-I am one-minute older than my identical twin brother and best friend Ryan.
-I graduated with honors from Mount Saint Mary's University in Emmitsburg Maryland with bachelor's degrees in Business and Spanish.
-Since then I have earned a professional teaching license in physical education (Grades K-12) from the University of West Florida.
+I graduated with honors from Mount Saint Mary's University in Emmitsburg Maryland with Bachelor's degrees in Business and Spanish.
+Since then I have earned a professional teaching license in Physical Education (Grades K-12) from the University of West Florida.

-I have a passion for all things outdoors.
+I have a deep passion for the outdoors.
 I love doing adventurous things and I thrive on sharing those experiences with others.
 With a mind full of questions and a teacher in my soul, my mission is to teach people to love, respect, and protect the environment.
-I specialize in rock climbing, abseiling, backpacking, and kayaking and I am fortunate to have enjoyed leading adventures all over the world.
-I am also a Naturalist, passionate about teaching others about issues like climate change and environmental protection.
+I specialize in rock climbing, abseiling, backpacking, and kayaking.
+I am also a naturalist, passionate about teaching others about issues like climate change and environmental protection.

 I am a two-time graduate of the National Outdoor Leadership School (NOLS).
 I completed their 30-day outdoor educator programs in the american southwest (backpacking and traditional rock climbing) and rocky mountain wind river range (traditional rock climbing and outdoor leadership).
 I am a certified wilderness first responder and leave no trace master educator, earned through the Wilderness Medicine Institute (WMI).
 I am also a certified American Red Cross water safety instructor (CPR, AED and airway management training).

-Here is a short video of the 31 day back-country rock climbing expedition I completed with The National Outdoor Leadership School.
+Here is a short video of the 30 day back-country rock climbing expedition I completed with the National Outdoor Leadership School.
 During this course we backpacked over 200km through the Rocky Mountains and climbed in the traditional style all over the mystical peaks of the Wind River Range, Wyoming, U.S.A.

 More About Me